Italian petrol pump operators go on strike in row over prices | Headlines

 Prime Minister Giorgia Meloni has refused to reinstate the duty reduction and the government has warned against speculative price rises.
 It has ordered operators to display the average fuel price, updated on a regular basis, alongside the prices being charged at their petrol station.

-A certain number of fuel stations will remain open to ensure that mimimum levels of service are maintained.
-(Writing by Keith Weir, Editing by Louise Heavens)
+A certain number of fuel stations remained open to ensure that minimum levels of service are maintained.
+(Writing by Keith Weir and Gianluca Semeraro, editing by Louise Heavens and Emelia Sithole-Matarise)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)